GoSecure/pyrdp/README.md

 ### Changing the listening address
 By default, the player only listens to connections coming from the local machine.
 We do not recommend opening up the player to other machines.
-If you still wish to change the listening address, you can do it with `-b`:
+If you still want to change the listening address, you can do it with `-b`:

 ```
 pyrdp-player.py -b <ADDRESS>